UO-CS210/pi/docs/HOWTO.md

 will create the program file from scratch, but this time I have provided a skeleton to help you get started.

-### Open `pi_estimate.py` in IDLE
+### Open `pi_estimate.py`

-For this project, I assume you are using the IDLE environment that comes with a Python distribution.
+For this project, most directions are written as if you were using the IDLE environment that comes with a Python distribution.
 Open `pi_estimate.py` in IDLE.
 [This simple video](https://www.youtube.com/watch?v=1q0XojWVhoo)
 demonstrates how to do it in the MacOS Finder.
 The concept is the same in Windows, but of course the interface details will differ.

+If you prefer to use an IDE like VSCode or PyCharm, you will open the project directory and then select the file `pi_estimate.py` in an editor window of your IDE.

 ### Fill in the header comment